 Hot sauces gather cult followings like the '79 flick The Warriors gathers viewers.
 Each of the best hot sauces has diehards that swear by their favorite bottle.
-And while it's hard not to douse your favorite all over everything you eat, there's a range of hot sauces out there waiting to be experienced.
+And while it's hard not to douse your favorite all over everything you eat, there's a range of hot sauce brands out there waiting to be experienced.
 Knowing what they pair best with, however, can be mind boggling.

 What goes best on your morning eggs?
 Is there one that is a must when it comes to fried chicken?
 Here to help you on your hot sauce quest, we selected six hot sauces and what to pair them with.
 Why only six?
 We know there's a plethora of hot sauces out there to choose from, but the list had to end somewhere, and these are the celebrated, best hot sauces in their categories.

 1. Cholula + Eggs

 Cholula tastes good on everything, and I do mean everything.
 While its food pairing may be most associated with your tacos, burritos, and anything under the Mexican food category, it does something to your morning eggs that's so good, you'll want to weep.
 Okay, maybe you won't weep (unless you get some in your eyes) but your taste buds will be dancing.

 The base of arbol and piquin peppers with a blend of signature spices enhance breakfast tacos, breakfast burritos, huevos rancheros, Eggs Benedict, and even basic scrambled eggs.
 Basically if it has an egg on it, top it with Cholula.
 The contrast of the mildly creamy, fatty flavor of eggs with the spicy notes and heat level in the flavor profile of Cholula is undeniably a symbiotic relationship living in harmony.

 For those who love Cholula but have reservations about smothering their eggs in it, try putting Cholula on Indian curry, fish tacos, or Mexican corn dip.